-If you see the app listed in the results, swipe down on or right-click the app to select it, and then choose Pin to Start.
+If you see the app listed in the results, swipe down on or right-click the app, and then tap or click Pin to Start.

-If the app doesn’t appear in the search results, it might be installed on a different PC, but not on this one.
-To check the list of apps you own and to install one, follow these steps:
+If an app you own doesn't appear in the search results, it might be installed on a different PC, but not on the one you're using.

 On the Start screen, tap or click Store to open the Windows Store.

-Swipe down on or right-click to select the app you want to install, and then tap or click Install.
+Swipe down on or right-click to select the apps you want to install, and then tap or click Install.

-If the app doesn’t appear in the list of Your apps, it means that you don’t own a license for the app and you’ll need to install it from the Store.
+If the app doesn’t appear in the list of My apps, it means you don’t own that app and will need to install it from the Store.

-If you bought the app from the Store, check your billing history to make sure that the payment was processed.
+If you bought the app from the Store, but don't see it in My apps, check your billing history to make sure that the payment was processed.
 Apps installed before a payment is completely processed might work for a short period of time and then stop working.
-For more info about how to view your billing history, see View the billing history for your Windows Store account.
+For more info about how to view your billing history, see Edit payment method for the Windows Store and view billing history.

 If you don’t see Account, your PC doesn’t have the latest update for the Store yet.
 Instead swipe down from the top edge of the screen (or if you’re using a mouse, right-click) and then tap or click Your apps.